xenomachina/recently_used/README.md

 ## Usage:

-    recently_used.py [-h] [file [file ...]]
+    recently_used.py [-h] [-A APPNAME] [file [file ...]]

 ## Positional Arguments:

     file                  File to add to recently used list

 ## Optional Arguments:

-    -h, --help  show this help message and exit
+    -h, --help            show this help message and exit -A APPNAME, --appname APPNAME
+                          Application name (defaults to name of this script)